South Carolina Gamecocks: Baseball

 The baseball team represents the University of South Carolina in NCAA Division I college baseball.
 South Carolina has posted 29 NCAA Tournament appearances, 11 College World Series berths, and two National Championships: 2010 and 2011.
 Since joining the Southeastern Conference in 1992, the team has competed in the Eastern division, where they have won seven divisional titles, three regular season conference championships (2000, 2002, 2011) and one SEC Tournament championship (2004).

-Paul Mainieri is the current head coach.
+Monte Lee is the current head coach.
 Between 2010 and 2012 the Gamecocks set two NCAA records for postseason success: the most consecutive NCAA tournament wins (22) and the most consecutive wins in the College World Series (12).
 The team plays its home games at Carolina Stadium (Founders Park), which opened on February 21, 2009.